 How to Cut Acorn Squash

-The first step in cooking acorn squash is to cut it up.
+The first step when learning how to cook acorn squash is cutting it.
 When I first started working with acorn squash I found the hardness of the squash and the ridges to be pretty intimidating.
 It felt like I spent hours fighting my knife through and worrying that I would cut myself, until I learned some tricks.

 The first thing to know is that you want to cut it with a sharp knife.
 Using a sharp knife will help you to get into the squash more easily and will reduce the risk of the squash rolling out on you.